 These studies compare the earnings of UI claimants who participated in the TB Program to the earnings of UI claimants who were eligible for the program, but chose not to participate.

-Data in these reports are primarily from three sources: Employment Security’s administrative records, a survey of program participants conducted by Employment Security and training data from the State Board for Community and Technical Colleges (SBCTC).
+Data in these reports are primarily from three sources: the Employment Security Department's administrative records, a survey of program participants conducted by the Employment Security Department, and training data from the Education Research and Data Center (ERDC).
 Learn more about the TB Program.

-The 2016 Training Benefits Program Report provides a baseline for legislators and policy makers to measure the effects of policy changes to the TB Program and covers:
+The 2021 Training Benefits Program Report provides a baseline for legislators and policy makers to measure the effects of, and participation in, the TB Program and covers:

 - Participant demographics